 Born and raised in Canada, Lindsay attended Ridley College in St. Catharines, Ontario, where she competed in cross-country, ice hockey, field hockey, tennis and crew.
 She completed her undergraduate studies at Northwestern University where she was an All-Big Ten field hockey player and also a member of the tennis team.
 In 2001 she received a degree in secondary education with a concentration in French.
 She continued on to Dartmouth College, where she completed a master's degree while working as an assistant field hockey coach.
-Lindsay is also certified through the Professional Tennis Registry (PTR).
+Lindsay is recognized through the National Interscholastic Athletic Administrators Association as a Certified Athletic Administrator and is also certified through the Professional Tennis Registry (PTR).

-She also has a passion for travel, which was ignited when, at the age of 10, she moved with her family and went to school for a year in a small town near Grenoble in France.
+She has a passion for travel, which was ignited when, at the age of 10, she moved with her family and went to school for a year in a small town near Grenoble in France.
 Since then, she has crossed the Atlantic numerous times and is always planning her next trip.
 During the summer of 2006, she taught at The American School in Switzerland.